|

 Wednesday, May

-16: Puno and Lake Titicaca: We were treated to another
+16: Puno: We were treated to another

 beautiful sunrise and so had time to repack our bags for the rest of the